highcharts/connectors-morningstar/docs/connectors/morningstar/risk-score/risk-score.md

 In dashboards, this connector is called `MorningstarRiskScore`.

-Specify the holdings in a portfolio in the options along with a postman environment file for authentication, and other parameters such as `currency`.
+Specify the portfolio holdings in the options along with a postman environment file for authentication, and other parameters such as `currency`.

 ### Holdings

 Holdings are the securities that make up the portfolio.
 You can specify a holding using different kinds of id’s.

 Supported id-types are: `CUSIP`, `FundCode`, `ISIN`, `MSID`, `PerformanceId`, `SecurityID`, `TradingSymbol`.

 You can specify the quantity of this holding in the portfolio by using either `weight` or `value`.
 If you decide to use `weight`, you need to specify the `totalValue` of the portfolio.

 > **NOTE:** You cannot mix and match `weight` and `value`.
 Be consistent and stick to one.

+If you specify any holdings that are invalid, the connector will still yield a result.
+The invalid holdings are in the connector’s `metadata` after load.

 For more details, see [Morningstar’s RiskScore API].